Kodular/Documentation/docs/other/release-notes/butterfly.md

 - Improved **Dialog** of _Fingerprint Component_
 - Now _About Screen_ (_and all dialogs_) can have **clickable links**
-_The "major changes" of this update are the bunch of new components :yum:_
+_The "major changes" of this update are the bunch of new components_

 ### Companion